thierr26/thierr26_personal_notes_sphinx_sources/source/git.rst

 I've been once in a situation where I had a local repository tracking a `bare remote repository
 <http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/>`_ on the same
 Linux machine.
-The remote was initialized (``git init --bare ...``) by me (as a "normal" user).
+The remote had been initialized (``git init --bare ...``) by me (as a "normal" user).
 When other users on the machine have tried to push to the remote, they couldn't because they didn't have the permission and because the repository had not been configured to be shareable.
 We decided to create a group (called "develop" in the commands below) and to make sure the members of